eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">RPACANot_02<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

 The common set of information to be notified about an Access Certificate Authority or a Provider of registration certificates SHALL include: 1.
 Identification data: i) Member State or country of establishment, ii) Name as registered in an official record, iii) Where applicable: - A business registration number from an official record, - Identification data from that official record.
 2. Trust anchors of the Access Certificate Authority or Provider of registration certificates, i.e., public keys and name as per point 1) ii), supporting the authentication of access certificates and registration certificates by Wallet Units.
+3.Trust anchors for access certificate or registration certificate revocation lists, i.e., public keys and name supporting the authentication of any lists used to revoke access certificates or registration certificates issued by the Access Certificate Authority or Provider of registration certificates.
+4. If applicable, the URL at which Relying Parties and other entities can retrieve the relevant CRL.

+*Note: Regarding point 4: This could be the domain name only, as the full URL containing the CRL relevant for an individual certificate will anyway be included in that certificate.*

 </div>
 </div>